 Utility crews working power outage

 HUNTSVILLE, Ala.
-(WAFF) - Huntsville Utilities says its Electric Operations team is responding to a power outage Tuesday.
+(WAFF) - Huntsville Utilities says its Electric Operations team is responding to a power outage in north Huntsville Tuesday night.

-The outage is in South Huntsville impacting customers from Martin Road south to Cameron Road and from Redstone Arsenal east to Bailey Cove Road.
+The outage is impacting customers from University Drive south to I-565 and from Sparkman Drive east to Memorial Parkway.

 Officials say service will be restored as quickly as possible.
 The cause is unknown at this time.